How Macroscopic Limits on Neutron Star Baryon Loss Yield Microscopic Limits on Non-Standard-Model Baryon Decay

 We would like to contrast this with an alternative that we may wish to employ in the future, which is based on fitting uniform pure neutron matter properties determined through the use of chiral effective field theory~\cite{Alford:2022bpp}.
 The latter procedure involves fitting the RMF couplings with the synthetic neutron matter data generated using Quantum Monte Carlo (QMC) many-body methods~\cite{Carlson:2014vla}, in addition to reproducing $n_{\rm sat}$, $B/A$, and $K$.

-Our chosen class of EoS has a set of variations that depend on the degrees of freedom that are included, and they are given in Table~\ref{tab:medium:MFT:CMF:choices} for convenience.
-Thus in order to explore how our results vary with EoS, we employ the choices given there.

-The set of EoSs that we utilize has also been extended to include crusts based on a zero-temperature unified EoS~\cite{Gulminelli:2015csa} at $\beta$--equilibrium with similar values of the symmetry energy slope ($L$), in which the effective interactions are Skyrme forces Rs~\cite{PhysRevC.33.335} (EoS 1-2) and SkMP~\cite{PhysRevC.40.2834} (EoS 3-8) with cluster energy functionals taken from Ref.~\cite{Danielewicz:2008cm}.